 “There were zero issues with stability and for both the interval and distance workouts.
 Being able to trust the stability really let me push the intensity,” he says.
 “The heavy-duty frame is all steel and the seat post and horizontal slider are aluminum.
 Having such a sturdy build did give me some peace of mind for exerting max effort.”

 “The tech on the AirBike Elite is limited compared to typical exercise bikes, but that’s not really the point of bikes like this,” Cummings adds, rating its onboard technology 3 out of 5.
 The LCD display makes it easy to follow guided interval programs, as well as track metrics like time, calories, distance, speed, watts, RPM.
 “Loading up interval, target, and heart rate programs was quick and easy, plus I liked that I could customize the specifics,” Cummings adds.
-“The display is simple, but it can connect via Bluetooth or ANT to third-party heart rate monitors.”
+“The display is simple, but it can connect via Bluetooth or ANT to any of the best heart rate monitors.”

 The wide seat is adjustable vertically and horizontally, which helped its adjustability and ergonomics earn a 4 out of 5 from Cummings.
 When it comes to the resistance, though, it’s up to the user.
 “To increase the speed, I simply pedaled harder and I much prefer this to a magnetic exercise bike,” he says.
 It also comes with an integrated wind fan, which you can remove when you want a little air flow.